lilyminium/blog/_posts/2019-07-20-rsc-hdr-expo.md

 But I'd be lying if I didn't say I was super nervous on yesterday morning.
 The workshops had garnered a lukewarm response; we will have to think about those.
 One of our 3MT judges was late for the actual event, despite being asked to arrive 10 min early.
 (This turned out to be a blessing in disguise: around a 1/3 of the audience filtered in during that time).
 Miraculously, the event held remarkably close to schedule nonetheless.
 I credit that to our amazing MC, Heather.

+## The main problems

-## The main problems occurred because of the high attendance.
+The main problems occurred because of high attendance.

 **1. Not enough food at all.**